HTD-Health/playbook-OUTDATED/education-budget.md

 ### Should I be reasonable when spending money from my education budget?
 Please be reasonable and use the budget as if it was your own money.
 The education budget is simply a part of revenue that the whole team generates.
 In other words, the education budgets are our working time.
 Time is priceless.

+### Can I still use Education Budget during the period of notice ?
+During the period of notice Education Budget is unavailable.

 ### Examples expenses

 #### GrillJS Poznan: